lucprincen/groltos-diary/Locations/The Halls of the Protectors.md

-# Halls of the Protectors
+# The Halls of the Protectors
 Halls where [[Gorom]] should be located.
 Reachable through tunnels in [[Shadowreach]].